For your free copy of

 It can be a messy technique...(well I make it messy!)

-You will see that the ink pad I have used has several colors to it, and using the different areas can produce different backings.
+You will see that the ink pad I have used has several Colours to it, and using the different areas can produce different backings.

-Roll the Brayer up the colors rather than across them and that way they won't get mixed.
+Roll the Brayer up the Colours rather than across them and that way they won't get mixed.

 The Brayer will cover several areas of the ink pad, and this is what gives the paper it's uniqueness.

-(This colorway is from the central area of the pad with the blue and purple)
+(This colourway is from the central area of the pad with the blue and purple)

 Step 2